BlitterStudio/amiberry/README.md

 - New target platform: Pi 3
 - Optimizations for Pi 3 added
 - Pi 3 is now the default target if no Platform is specified
-- Added fixes for keyboard LEDs
+- Added fixes for keyboard LEDs (works with Keyrah adapters  now)
 - Code formatting and cleanup
 - Merged improvements from Android port
+- Configuration GUI now opens screen with only required width/height for the GUI, instead of taking whatever resolution you had on screen.
+This makes it faster and it also looks better on screen.

 # uae4arm-rpi
 Port of uae4arm on Raspberry Pi